our approach

 Clinical art therapy is a modality that uses imagery, art materials, and the creative process to deepen self-awareness, promote self-regulation, and facilitate healing.
 It provides an outlet to express difficult and unidentified emotions, creates a safe distance to explore unsafe experiences, and provides a voice for your unconscious thoughts, beliefs, and feelings.
 Research shows that traumatic experiences are stored as images in our implicit memories in the right hemisphere of the brain and as sensations in our body.
 Art therapy integrates the whole brain by pairing imagery and conversation with a trained professional to bring insight and make meaning of your experiences.

 Our trained art therapists will work with you collaboratively to create healing interventions that target your specific needs.
 Depending on what you are experiencing, art may be the main focus of your sessions, or it may be used as a supplemental tool for exploring a specific area of need.
-There is absolutely no artistic skill required in order to participate in art therapy.
+There is absolutely no artistic skill required to participate in art therapy.

 You may benefit from this approach if: